IanLunn/Hover/README.md

 	<link href="css/hover-min.css" rel="stylesheet">
 </head>
 ```
-4. Assuming you want to use the 'Grow' effect, in the HTML file you'd like to use this effect, add the class of `.hvr-grow` to your chosen element.
+4. Assuming you want to use the Grow effect, in the HTML file you'd like to use this effect, add the class of `.hvr-grow` to your chosen element.

 Example element before applying Hover.css effect: